samusyrjanen/sortext/docs/week_report_1.md

 ### Sunday 21.5.
 - 5 h

 I began the day by creating a command line interface.
 I made a new dataset.py file which is responsible for handling the data by comminucating with dataset_reader.py and text_preprocessor.py.
 The new app.py is used to launch the app.
 Made tests, documentations, and an invoke command for launching the app.
+I haven't stumbled into any problems yet, and have no questions at the moment.

+### Working hours this week
+48 h

+I will probably slow down the work pace since the hours seem to sum up quickly.

+## Next week

+Next week I will probably be creating the term-document matrix and TF-IDF stuff.